denten-books/plain-text/4-sign.md

 teletypes to print all of the tape's columns and confirm visually.

-I cover significant technical detail throughout the chapter to make sure that the contemporary reader understands what I describe as the "splitting of the sign" or the "multiple locations of the inscription" not as a metaphor, but literally.
-Where the typewriter or the whole punch transfered the inscription from keyboard to paper directly, at the stroke of hammer and key, early electromagnetic devices compounded the inscription across multiple surfaces.
+I cover significant technical detail throughout the chapter to make sure that the contemporary reader understands what I describe as the " textual fissure" or the "multiple locations of the inscription" not as a metaphor, but literally.
+Where the typewriter or the hole punch transfered the inscription from keyboard to paper directly, at the stroke of hammer and key, early electromagnetic devices compounded the inscription across multiple surfaces.
 The movement of the computed sign necessitated manifold "phase transitions"